 Chickenpox Chickenpox Chickenpox is an acute, systemic, usually childhood infection caused by the varicella-zoster virus (human herpesvirus type 3).
 It usually begins with mild constitutional symptoms that are followed... read more and herpes zoster are caused by the varicella-zoster virus (human herpesvirus type 3); chickenpox is the acute, primary infection phase of the virus, and herpes zoster (shingles) represents reactivation of virus from the latent phase.

 Herpes zoster inflames the sensory root ganglia, the skin of the associated dermatome, and sometimes the posterior and anterior horns of the gray matter, meninges, and dorsal and ventral roots.
-Herpes zoster frequently occurs in elderly and HIV-infected patients and is more severe in immunocompromised patients because cell-mediated immunity in these patients is decreased.
+Herpes zoster frequently occurs in older and HIV-infected patients and is more frequent and severe in immunocompromised patients because cell-mediated immunity in these patients is decreased.
 There are no clear-cut precipitants.

 Herpes zoster may disseminate to other regions of the skin and to visceral organs, especially in immunocompromised patients.

 Geniculate zoster (Ramsay Hunt syndrome, herpes zoster oticus Herpes Zoster Oticus Herpes zoster oticus is an uncommon manifestation of herpes zoster that affects the 8th cranial nerve ganglia and the geniculate ganglion of the 7th (facial) cranial nerve.
 Herpes zoster (shingles)... read more ) results from involvement of the geniculate ganglion.
 Ear pain, facial paralysis, and sometimes vertigo occur.
 Vesicles erupt in the external auditory canal, and taste may be lost in the anterior two thirds of the tongue.